 - quotes are longer (1 sentence)

-- multiple quotes appear in succession (eg, from different participants from interviews/focus groups)
+- multiple quotes appear in succession (eg, from different participants from interviews/focus groups, a conversation between 2 or more people)

 - if a quote stands at the very beginning of an article as an introduction